bxffour/terrafrom-webserver/README.md

 ### Apply the changes.

-The terraform apply command lets you apply your configuration, and it creates the infrastructure.

 Run command:
 ```bash
 $ terraform apply
 ```

 ### Clean up the resources created.

-When you have finished, the terraform destroy command destroys the infrastructure you created.

 Run command:
 ```bash